shaffannaeem123/Car-Accident-Severity---Analysis/README.md

 #### For Travelers & their Families

 - Most accidents include adverse weather, road, and lighting conditions.
 The driver should make sure that they have a backup plan for tackling adverse weather conditions, e.g. a place to stay on their way if the weather forecast is not favorable.
 If possible, reschedule the day on which you travel.
 It is also advisable to travel during daytime in order to avoid accidents caused by hampered visibility.
-- Inattentive driving, over-speeding, and being under-the-influence are also contributors to the likelihood of an accident occuring and closely rival the above-mentioned factors.
+- Inattentive driving, over-speeding, and being under-the-influence are also contributors to the likelihood of an accident occurring and closely rival the above-mentioned factors.
 Make sure that the driver is well-rested, follows the speed-limit, and is not under-the-influence while traveling.
 - Drive carefully in central Seattle and the I-5 highway as that is where the most accidents happen.

 #### Blocks & Intersections account for ~100% of Car Accidents in Seattle: is better traffic control needed?